-The National Radio Astronomy Observatory (NRAO) is recruiting a software engineer to join the development team that created and maintains the online software used to operate the Atacama Large Millimeter Array (ALMA) Telescope.
-The ALMA telescope is an array of 66 radio antenna located high in the Chilean Andes.
+Join the development team that created and maintains the online software used to operate the ALMA Telescope.
+The Atacama Large Millimeter Array (ALMA) is an array of 66 radio antenna located high in the Chilean Andes.
 Its scientific capabilities are, by a large factor, better than any other millimeter wave radio telescope.
 It was commissioned in 2013 and is, to date, the largest ground-based astronomical project.
 ALMA is supported by a diverse team of people in 4 continents (North America, South America, Europe and Asia).

-We are seeking a Software Engineer to join the ALMA Control Software development team.
+We are seeking a Software Engineer (II-III) to join the ALMA Control Software development team as part of the National Radio Astronomy Observatory (NRAO).
 Collectively, the online software team designs, implements and maintains online software used to operate ALMA.
 This includes the software for automatically selecting what to observe (Scheduling software), software that decomposes the high level parameters to the commands sent to each piece of hardware (Control software) and software that collects the data and processes it down to a manageable volume (Correlator software).
 This requires close interaction with a diverse range of people in a number of continents.
 The software team frequently diagnoses and corrects difficult & subtle problems that can affect the data quality.